 The Brotherhood of Nod is an ancient and mysterious terrorist group devoted to its charismatic leader, Kane.
 Nod are masters of asymmetric warfare, with units that, while generally weaker than their GDI counterparts, excel in unconventional warfare.

 A mysterious alien plant-like crystal, named Tiberium, has been discovered by Doctor Ignatio Mobius on the banks of the river Tiber in Italy.
 Kane, leader of the secretive Brotherhood of Nod, disputes this, claiming that the substance was in fact first discovered by Nod, and named by Kane after the Emperor Tiberius.
 Tiberium Crystals are easy to harvest and full of potent elements, and so it rapidly becomes the most valuable mineral in existence.
-Both the Global Defence Initiative (GDI), a military alliance of Western nations operating under the auspices of the UN Security Council, and the Brotherhood of Nod begin harvesting Tiberium to fund their respective war efforts.
+Both the Global Defense Initiative (GDI), and the Brotherhood of Nod begin harvesting Tiberium to fund their respective war efforts.

-Kane, the leader of Nod, wants to spread Tiberium throughout the entire world, having humans accept it and live with it, while using it to create an army to rival that of the GDI.
-On the other hand, the GDI has found Tiberium to be deadly to humans and wishes to remove it from Europe, also using Tiberium as a resource to fund their defense.
-These two powerful forces, funded by Tiberium, have just started what will be known as the first Tiberium War.
-Will you fight as a Global Defense Initiative Commander or a Apostle of Kane, showing GDI's lies for what they are and spreading Kane's message of Tiberium.
+Kane wants to spread Tiberium throughout the entire world, having humans accept it and live with it, all the while using it to create an army to rival that of the GDI.
+On the other hand, the GDI has found Tiberium to be deadly to humans and plans to remove it from Europe, while also using Tiberium as a resource to fund their war against Nod.
+The subsequent conflict between the GDI and Nod is known as the First Tiberium War.

 At the end of game, GDI forces destroy the heart of the Nod empire at the Sarajevo Temple of Nod.
 The base can either be destroyed by an ORCA attack or by an Ion Cannon.
-In both cases, the final cut-scene show Kane inside the base when it's leveled and he is assumed to be dead.
+In both cases, the final cut-scene show Kane inside the base as it's levelled, he is assumed to be dead.

 In this ending, the Brotherhood of Nod successfully capture the codes to access the GDI's Ion Cannon.
 The player can then choose to destroy one of four historical world landmarks — the Eiffel Tower, Big Ben, the White House or the Brandenburg Gate.